openshift/instaslice-operator/README.md

 ### Run InstaSlice in simulator mode

-Users(mainly developers) can leverage running the instaslice operator using the emulator mode as described [here](https://github.com/openshift/instaslice-operator/blob/138e5a74c6e5174ae7c597bfe5db1c99ccbecba9/docs/emulator.md)
+Users (mainly developers) can leverage running the InstaSlice operator using the emulator mode as described [here](docs/emulator.md)
 This has been tested on a single node cluster as of now.

 ### Running e2e tests using emulated mode and kind cluster